juliaguida/oystercard/apprenticeships_intro_to_the_web/checkpoint_web_applications.md

 ### Test yourselves

-Imagine that you and your pair have been tasked with building a Sinatra application to fulfill this set of requirements
+Imagine that you and your pair have been tasked with building a Sinatra application to fulfil this set of requirements

 - When a user navigates to `https://caclulator.com/addition`, they should be greeted by a welcome page
 - The welcome page should have a friendly message and a form